kuking/seof/README.md

 Syncronisation
 --------------
+Needs to be done.

 Attack vectors
 --------------

 - Each time a new block is written, a new nonce is generated, less than 2^32 write operations should be done in one particular file (and key.).
-Internally the implementation uses buffers and will save (and generate a new nonce) only when the buffer needs to be flushed to disk (i.e. file closed, explicit sync or while flushing a modified buffer.) if your application does a lots of random seeks and writes (constantly invalidating the blocks cache, forcing flushing blocks to disk, generating new nonces for the new encrypted block) you might hit that upper limit.
+Internally the implementation uses buffers and will save (and generate a new nonce) only when the buffer needs to be flushed to disk (i.e. file closed, sync or cache removal.) if your application does a lots of random seeks and writes (constantly invalidating the blocks cache, forcing flushing blocks to disk, generating new nonces for the new encrypted block) you might hit that upper limit.
 Block 0 holds a counter with the number of unique nonces ever generated (which equals to the number of written and encrypted blocks).
+  This value can be inspected using the `seof -i` CLI command.

 - The weakest encryption-link is the password string used for generating the 768 bits (96 bytes) of key.
 A string in latin characters should have to be approx. 150 characters in order to hold 768 bits of entropy.
 You have to keep that